livewire/docs/source/docs/state-management.blade.md

 section: content
 ---

-Livewire components store and track state using class properties on the Component class.
-Public properties and protected properties serve very different purposes and are treated very differently.
+Livewire components store and track state using public class properties on the Component class.

 @code(['lang' => 'php'])
 @verbatim